Flourishlove/Recipe-Recommendation/final_code_package/README.txt

 $ cd CODE
 $ virtualenv venv
 $ . venv/bin/activate  (For Windows user: $ venv\Scripts\activate)
-$ pip install -r requirement.txt
+$ pip install -r requirements.txt
 $ python application.py

 This option provides you with a virtual environment in folder venv.
 Whenever you want to run the demo, you can just use command $ . venv/bin/activate.
 After testing demo, use